Tag: Primal recipes

 You can use your brand of choice for the marshmallows, but if you have time, we highly recommend making your own marshmallows.

 Here’s how to do it.

-The sun may have set on summer, but fall grilling is just getting started.
 Today, we’re putting a keto spin on a Chilean favorite, the Completo Hot Dog.

 What Is a Completo Hot Dog?

 What is a keto completo?
 It’s two things.
 First, it’s a fun tongue-twister (say “keto completo” five times fast).

 A completo hot dog is the South American interpretation of the loaded hot dog.
 You start with a warm hot dog roll, add a frank hot off the grill, then stack it with ingredients that take it from a humble hot dog to a next-level “complete” meal that fits in your palm … barely.

 Brownies are the classic bake sale staple that can take you right back to childhood…the ooey-gooey texture, the overwhelming aroma of chocolate, the fudgy middle.
 Growing up, the absolute best brownies were a treat for special days at school.
 Dusted with powdered sugar, these dense squares would taste so good (until you were falling asleep at your desk at 3pm, in a full sugar haze).

 Update the nostalgic classic with Fudgy Keto Zucchini Brownies.
 This delectable treat is the perfect solution for any leftover zucchini lying around after making zoodles or zucchini bread.
 With just a ¾ cup of shredded zucchini, eggs, chocolate and a handful of pantry staple items, you can whip mouthwatering chocolate zucchini brownies up in just thirty minutes.